 The marking engine is comprised of paper supply trays and feeders, paper transport, laser scanner, xerographics, and paper output.
-The marking engine contains a CPU, BIOS, RAM and Non-Volatile Memory.

-2.6.3.
+2.5.3.
 Control and Data Interfaces

 Images and control signals are transmitted from the main controller to the marking engine across a proprietary interface.